-Okay, this is probably one of the very best things to see in Vienna and one of the prettiest palaces in the country: Schönbrunn Palace, a UNESCO World Cultural Heritage Site, is one of the most, or probably the most, popular tourist attractions with more than two million tourists visiting – annually!
+Okay, this is probably a must with two days in Vienna and one of the prettiest palaces in the country: Schönbrunn Palace, a UNESCO World Cultural Heritage Site, is one of the most, or probably the most, popular tourist attractions with more than two million tourists visiting – annually!

 You can do different kinds of tours.
 However, as fascinating as it is, I suggest spending max. half a day here as there is another fantastic castle that awaits your visit!